 Second, Ralph got me a two-week gig as a stringer for “Der Spiegel,” the German news magazine, covering the Manson Family murder trial at the Criminal Courts Building in Los Angeles.

-Anyway, there I was, sitting in the courtroom gallery for two weeks with Linda Deutsch of the Associated Press and dozens of other top journalists -- until the regular “Der Spiegel” reporter arrived and took my spot.
+Anyway, there I was, sitting in the courtroom gallery for two weeks with Linda Deutsch of the Associated Press and dozens of other top journalists -- until the regular Der Spiegel reporter arrived and took my spot.
 I was definitely out of my league.

-And third, Ralph helped me get my first full-time journalism job at what was then called the Santa Ana in 1970.
+And third, Ralph helped me get my first full-time journalism job at what was then called the Santa Ana Register in 1970.
 It was the fastest growing newspaper in the United States for a while.
-It changed its name to the Orange County Register and it won three Pulitzer Prizes during my tenure.
+It changed its name to The Orange County Register and it won three Pulitzer Prizes during my tenure.

 When in January 1974, the junior courts beat opened up at The Register, the editors thought of me, apparently believing I had some legal acumen.